-Using expressions in your file import setup gives you possibilities to set up different rules like comparing or switching values in different fields.
+Using expressions in your file import setup allows you to set up different rules like comparing or switching values in different fields.

 Operators in On-premises import expressions: